Mission complete! Bruno Fernandes fires Manchester United back into the Champions League | Goal.com

 The crunch clash was worth £100m off the pitch, with both sides still able to finish in those lucrative Champions League spots.

-United played the first half like a side who knew how much were riding on the result.
-They struggled to get a footing in the game, with Brendan Rodgers’ side dominating and causing them problems on the counter-attack.
+United played the first half like a side who knew how much was riding on the result.
+They struggled to get a footing in the game, with Brendan Rodgers’ side dominating and causing them problems on the counterattack.

 Early opportunities fell to Wilfried Ndidi and Marc Albrighton while United’s formidable front line of Martial, Marcus Rashford and Mason Greenwood did nothing to test Kasper Schmeichel.